masak/strangelyconsistent-blog-posts/send-more-money-in-perl6.markdown

 This takes about 26 minutes to run on my laptop.
 I despaired at this &mdash; the original Haskell version finishes in less than a second &mdash; but then I wrote an equivalent Perl 5 version, and it took 8 minutes.
 Paradoxically, that somehow made me feel less bad about Perl 6's performance. ("Wow, we're within an order of magnitude of Perl 5!")

+(**Update:** Peter Sergeant sent me [a faster Perl 5 version](https://gist.github.com/sheriff/c63fb15a4b1502219097) of the above script.
+His uses hashes instead of arrays.
+My [Perl 6 port](https://gist.github.com/masak/875711cac32ba0244f7a) of this takes 15 minutes to run.
+That's two orders of magnitude slower &mdash; not cool.)

 ## Intermezzo

 If you're new to Perl 6, you might not recognize `(-)` as set difference.
 I could also have used `∖` (U+2216 SET MINUS), but for once, the Texas version felt clearer.